 Michael Tomkins, Head of Technology at Red Bee Media, had a unique challenge.

 The company creates subtitles for live television and DVDs, a task that sees its staff use four different applications that Tomkins says “don’t play well together.”
-The
+The nature of the company’s work also means that physical security is important, as a new episode of a TV show or DVD simply cannot reside on a network segment from which it could leak to the outside world.

 The company therefore equipped some of its staff with four PCs on each desk, one for each application and each connected to the appropriate segment of the LAN.
 Each PC had its own screen, keyboard and mouse!